javanile-backup/dockerops/README.md

 Super-fantastic wrapper for docker-compose operations

 > **DISCLAIMER**: Dockerops it is a development tool, please not use in production environments.
-> Develop smart and fast, deploy production on safe but automatically

 ## How to install